 Family and couples counseling has another bonus: It shows your child or partner how reasonable people consult experts to solve overwhelming problems.
 It also gives you a safe place to deal with your painful feelings.
 You are hurting.
 You deserve relief.

-Model healthy, effective coping behavior for your loved ones.
+• Model healthy, effective coping behavior for your loved ones.

 When you are stressed, avoid turning to alcohol, other drugs, anger, or other destructive habits.
 Teach your children, or your partner, by your example how to solve problems and meet needs by making, and following, logical action plans.

-Model healthy food and exercise behaviors too.
+• Model healthy food and exercise behaviors too.

-Follow an exercise plan that includes regular, moderate amounts of healthy activity, not compulsive, driven competition with self or others.
+Talk about the differences between dieting (does not work and can lead to binge eating) and healthy meal plans.
+Prepare healthy meals for your family and keep healthy snacks on hand.
+Never criticize your own body.
+Never criticize anyone’s body.
+If you do, you send a message to your loved ones that you accept nothing less than perfection.
+Follow an exercise plan that includes regular, moderate amounts of healthy activity, not compulsive, driven competition.
 Encourage other family members to be active too.
 Fun activities like hiking, biking, and swimming are usually more successful than regimented exercise at a gym.
 Turn off the TV, video games, and computer.
 Do something outside instead.

-Don't participate in power struggles over food.
+• Never engage in power struggles over food.

 If your child is a picky eater, offer healthy, well balanced meals and let him/her decide what to eat.
 If food is refused and a snack demanded later, don't provide it.
 Offer more of what was on the plate at mealtime.

-Eat together as a couple or a family at least once a day.
+• Eat together as a couple or a family at least once a day.

 As much as possible, keep mealtimes social, happy, and fun.
 Talk about things other than food, calories, and weight.
 Even if the person will not eat with you, or even if s/he eats only celery sticks, insist s/he be present to share in family life.

-Last, but by no means least, take care of yourself.
+• Last, but by no means least, take care of yourself.

 You are under tremendous stress.
 One of you has already succumbed to the eating disorder.
 There's no sense in you falling into the pit as well.

-Participate regularly in some sort of stress reduction program -- maybe tai chi, maybe bowling with friends, maybe a sport or hobby, but something that relaxes your body, soothes your mind, and gives you something else to think about for a few hours.
+Participate regularly in some sort of stress reduction program — maybe tai chi, maybe bowling with friends, maybe a sport or hobby, but something that relaxes your body, soothes your mind, and gives you something else to think about for a few hours.

 Use family or couples counseling to find relief for your own distress.
 The person with the eating disorder is not the only one who hurts.

-Parents usually feel guilty, afraid that something they have done or not done has caused the eating disorder.
+A final thought for family members: Parents usually feel guilty, afraid that something they have done or not done has caused the ED.
 They are also fearful that their child is going to die.
-They may compensate by denying that anything is wrong, or conversely by pushing their child to "just eat normally."
-Many parents place importance on their image in the community, and they are ashamed that they have "failed" as parents and have produced a child who has "failed."
+They may compensate by denying that anything is wrong, or conversely by pushing their child to “just eat normally.”
+Many parents place importance on their image in the community, and they are ashamed that they have “failed” as parents and produced a “failure” child.

 What to do?
 Family counseling can be effective.
-When all family members work with a professional therapist, counterproductive communication patterns can be changed, and everyone can learn healthier ways of meeting his or her needs while contributing to the general welfare of the family
+When all family members work with a professional therapist, counterproductive communication patterns can be improved, and everyone can learn healthier ways of meeting his or her needs while contributing to the general welfare of the family

 When all is said and done, you cannot control or change your loved one's eating behavior, but you can make family life a bit brighter.
 You can also arrange treatment for a minor child and encourage your adult partner to begin it.
 Formal treatment by a trained professional clinician is by far the most effective way of achieving recovery from an eating disorder.
 Do everything you can to make it happen.